lanl-aea/turbo-turtle/docs/gui.rst

    Modifying your local Abaqus environment can have unexpected consequences.
 Proceed with caution.

-In order for Abaqus to recognize turbo-turtle's plugins, you must modify your Abaqus environment with either ``abaqus_v6.env`` or ``custom_v6.env``, either of which can exist in your local home directory or in the working directory where you will run Abaqus/CAE.
+In order for Abaqus to recognize Turbo-Turtle's plugins, you must modify your Abaqus environment with either ``abaqus_v6.env`` or ``custom_v6.env``, either of which can exist in your local home directory or in the working directory where you will run Abaqus/CAE.

 Abaqus looks for the ``plugin_central_dir`` variable to add to the paths where it looks for plugins.
-Using the absolute path to your locally installed turbo-turtle Abaqus python package (see :ref:`print_abaqus_path_cli`), you must add the following to your ``abaqus_v6.env`` file:
+Using the absolute path to your locally installed Turbo-Turtle Abaqus Python package (see :ref:`print_abaqus_path_cli`), you must add the following to your ``abaqus_v6.env`` file:

 .. code-block:: Python